intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 ### Security and Privacy Considerations

-Preserving the privacy of the end users is a difficult requirement to meet when addressing this problem space.
-There is an intrinsic trade-off between collecting more data about user activities, and infringing their privacy in doing so.
+Preserving the privacy of Internet end users is a difficult requirement to meet when addressing this problem space.
+There is an intrinsic trade-off between collecting more data about user activities, and infringing their privacy while doing so.

-Participants agreed that observability across multiple layers is necessary for an accurate measurement of the network quality.
+Participants agreed that observability across multiple layers is necessary for an accurate measurement of the network quality, but doing so in a way that minimizes privacy leakage is an open question.

-### Concrete Suggestions
+### Metric Measurement Considerations

-- The TCP protocol makes several metrics available for passive measurement, and the following metrics have been found to be effective:
+- The following TCP protocol metrics have been found to be effective and are available for passive measurement:
     - TCP connection latency measured using SACK/ACK timing, as well as the timing between TCP retransmission events, are good proxies for end-to-end RTT measurements.
-    - On the Linux platform, the tcp_info structure is the de-facto standard for an application to introspect the performance of kernel-space networking.
+    - On the Linux platform, the tcp_info structure is the de-facto standard for an application to inspect the performance of kernel-space networking.
 However, there is no equivalent de-facto standard for the user-space networking.
 - The QUIC and MASQUE protocols make passive performance measurements more challenging.
-    - An approach that uses federated measurement / hierarchical aggregation appears more valuable for these protocols.
+    - An approach that uses federated measurement / hierarchical aggregation may be more valuable for these protocols.
     - The QLOG format seems to be the most mature candidate for such an exchange.

-### Towards Future Cross-layer Observability {#discussions-cross-observability}
+### Towards Improving Future Cross-layer Observability {#discussions-cross-observability}

-The ownership of the Internet is spread across multiple administrative domains, making measuring performance data difficult.
-Furthermore, the immense scale of the Internet makes aggregation and analysis of such data difficult. {{Marx2021}} presented a simple logging format that could potentially be used to collect and aggregate data from different layers.
+The ownership of the Internet is spread across multiple administrative domains, making measurement of end-to-end performance data difficult.
+Furthermore, the immense scale of the Internet makes aggregation and analysis of this difficult. {{Marx2021}} presented a simple logging format that could potentially be used to collect and aggregate data from different layers.

 Another aspect of cross-layer collaboration hampering measurement is that the majority of current algorithms do not explicitly provide performance data that can be used in cross-layer analysis.
-The IETF community can be more diligent in identifying a protocol's key performance indicators, and exposing those as part of the protocol specification.
+The IETF community could be more diligent in identifying each protocol's key performance indicators, and exposing them as part of the protocol specification.

-Despite all the challenges, it should still be possible to perform limited-scope studies in order to have a better understanding of how user quality is affected by the interaction of the different components that constitute the Internet.
-Recent development of federated learning algorithms suggests that it might be possible to perform cross-layer performance measurements while preserving user privacy.
+Despite all these challenges, it should still be possible to perform limited-scope studies in order to have a better understanding of how user quality is affected by the interaction of the different components that constitute the Internet.
+Furthermore, recent development of federated learning algorithms suggests that it might be possible to perform cross-layer performance measurements while preserving user privacy.

 ### Efficient Collaboration Between Hardware and Transport Protocols {#discussions-cross-layer-hw-tp}

-With the advent of the L4S congestion notification and control, there is an even higher need for the transport protocols and the underlying hardware to work in unison.
+With the advent of the low latency, low loss and scalable throughput (L4S) congestion notification and control, there is an even higher need for the transport protocols and the underlying hardware to work in unison.

-At the time of the workshop, the typical home router used a single FIFO queue, large enough to allow amortizing the lower-layer header overhead across multiple transport PDUs.
+At the time of the workshop, the typical home router uses a single FIFO queue, large enough to allow amortizing the lower-layer header overhead across multiple transport PDUs.
 These designs worked well with the Cubic congestion control algorithm, yet the newer generation